murraysagal/MSStringifyMacros/README.md

 ```

-## NSCoding
+### NSCoding

 The macros support all the common NSKeyedArchiver and NSKeyedUnarchiver methods for convenient archiving and unarchiving.
-The parameter you pass can be a property, an instance variable, or a local variable.
-Once you archive you must use the same property, instance variable, or an identically named local variable for unarchiving.

 ```Objective-C
 // BOOL...